 LaRose has been a university guest speaker for bachelor level social work students addressing the micro, mezzo and macro issues involved within the poverty dynamic—beginning with the individual, the agency that is sought out for assistance, and the community that promulgates its support of the agency to address a “societal ill.”
 His presentations not only speak to the various social factors that enable person’s to stay within the subsistence level of functioning, but other perpetual factors such as funding and political schemas are highlighted.
 Further, his university presentations provoke students to become increasingly aware of their own biases that might limit the profession of social workers from being as effective as possible in meeting the needs of clients.

-LaRose practices mental health counseling services in Leon County (Florida) with individuals, couples, and families facing a multitude of psychosocial dysfunctions., primarily in online digital sessions; he treats clients in face to face sessions in Washington DC.
-LaRose is licensed in two jurisdictions providing a myriad of services online, in the office and onsite.
-LaRose has worked with two school districts in the Panhandle supervising the counseling services of youth in second chance environments and other youth (K-12) who have been staffed ESE (via public/private practice contracts).
-As of 2018, LaRose’s School Counseling Services Program is in it’s 14th year in one rural district.
+LaRose practices mental health counseling services in Washington DC as a primary practice and also practices in Florida.
+Since 2005 he has worked with individuals, couples, and families facing a multitude of psychosocial dysfunctions.
+His work includes face to face sessions, onsite sessions, and online digital sessions.
+LaRose is licensed in two jurisdictions providing a myriad of services, traditional and non-traditional, clinical, coaching, hypnosis, supervision and professional development.
+LaRose has worked with school districts in the Panhandle of Florida supervising onsite counseling services of youth in second chance environments and other youth (K-12) who have been staffed ESE (via public/private practice contracts).
+As of 2018, LaRose’s School Counseling Services Program was in it’s 14th year and the program was transitioned to the onsite district in 2018.
+LaRose has worked in implementation of other behavioral health programs, rural mental health and still consults other parties in such models.

 His therapeutic style is based upon the needs of each individual client, borrowing from a multitude of models and intervention techniques.
 He is not a mental health practitioner who standardizes diagnoses (meaning the majority of his clients are not diagnosed with the same disorders).
 His specialty area is mental health with an emphasis on accurate diagnosis, cooperative treatment planning (the client and the therapist agree to the treatment process and strategize to develop the quickest counseling solution) and second opinion recommendations.
 LaRose is credentialed to provide Clinical Hypnosis in Florida and in DC as a specialty (although LaRose continues to be eclectic based on emerging and improved biological sciences allowing mental health professionals to move away from bias and preferred treatment – to understanding brain structures and processes along with genetics, the body and the impact of environment on the entire anatomy of the human; even vocabulary is part of a brain center creating all thought).
 His interest in the impact of language and the written word has long been an interest of his dating back to the 80’s when he was a writer for a small family owned newspaper business; this interest developed in undergrad as he wrote and published on the evolution of language and communication.
 Early on his interest in communication later proved to be an asset in his work in hypnosis and his work as an author.
 He is also a Clinical Social Work Qualified Supervisor in Florida.
 LaRose is a Licensed Independent Clinical Social Worker in the District of Columbia, expanding services to DC in 2018.
 His work is geared toward treating clients with PTSD, stress and anxiety, relationship/couples counseling, and depression (links related to specialty areas will take the reader to in session content).
 LaRose has been working on his first book, expected to be out in 2019 addressing years of practice and practice related stories, contrasted to emerging sciences and implicit biases to create dialogue about all walks of life that appear on the couches of “experts” and “specialists.”
 The book as of early 2019, was in its second editing phase with the book publisher, and already it has been received with some fan fare, even to a trained reviewer and expert in psychology (not LaRose, but a peer!).